Polymer/prpl-server/README.md

 ## Google App Engine Quickstart

-[Google App Engine](https://cloud.google.com/appengine/) is a managed server platform that [supports Node](https://cloud.google.com/nodejs/) and has a [free tier](https://cloud.google.com/free/).
+[Google App Engine](https://cloud.google.com/appengine/) is a managed server platform that [supports Node](https://cloud.google.com/nodejs/).
 You can deploy prpl-server to App Engine with a few steps:

 1. Follow [these instructions](https://cloud.google.com/appengine/docs/flexible/nodejs/quickstart) to set up a Google Cloud project and install the Google Cloud SDK.
 As instructed, run the `gcloud init` command to authenticate and choose your project ID.